AWS S3: Put Node

 Credential Configuration

-We recommend that you create an AWS Key/Secret pair specifically for use in the Workflow Engine - keys that only have access to the proper AWS S3 buckets.
+We recommend that you create an AWS Key/Secret pair specifically for use in the Workflow Engine - a key that only has access to the proper AWS S3 buckets.
+We also recommend that you store these values as service credentials.

 AWS Permissions